saikitsune/jobs/contents/backend-engineer/index.md

 ---

-# Goodbye to Localhost
+# Saying Goodbye to Localhost

-We are building a system that we all gonna say *"good bye to localhost"*.
-Sounds cool?
-We want to grow faster with your help!
+We are building a system that will allow everyone to say *"goodbye to localhost"*.
+Sound cool?
+We want to achieve this faster with your help!

 ## About you,